aarontimko/alexis-project/README.md

 - But if you don't change the default configuration, you can't play with your own data :)

 #### SSH Key management
 - Currently, this project relies on an SSH key and user to SSH to remote systems and run commands.
 This is the `run_command` task_type in the JSON rules in the Classifier conf/rules directory.
+This was chosen because the content of the `run_command` can be specified to any one-liner and this keeps autoremediation options very flexible.
   - In `Action_Handler.py`, it would be very easy to create other autoremediation actions like task_type `call_ansible_playbook` or `servicenow_reboot_server`.
 The idea was to leave `Action_Handler.py` as a microservice, but it could be extended with extra plugins in the /alexis directory (you can see there is a file specifically there for OpsGenie, named `opsgenie.py`)

 #### Optional: logging endpoint